What is a CRA Audit?

 T,he dreaded “TAX AUDIT”.
 A word that few taxpayers are happy to hear in relation to them or their business.
 A CRA Tax Audit can cost a person significantly in terms of cash, time, effort, and emotions.
 But, what is an “AUDIT” by the Canada Revenue Agency (“CRA”) and what can you expect?

 Success will depend on how well you keep records, how easily you can access records, and how well informed you are about the tax rules applicable to the circumstances being investigated.
-Unlike most other times where citizens and state face off, it is up to you to provide proof of your income and deductions ? in other words, you have to prove that your filings are correct otherwise the CRA auditor can use a net-worth method to come up with your taxable income.
+Unlike most other times where citizens and the state face off, it is up to you to provide proof of your income and deductions.
+In other words, you have to prove that your filings are correct, otherwise the CRA auditor can use a net-worth method to come up with your taxable income.
 If an audit is or turns into a net-worth audit, giving rise to a net-worth assessment, you may have a long hard fight on your hands.

 The time it takes to complete a CRA tax audit differs based on the number of years being audited, the complexity of your affairs, and other factors.
 Once the auditor has finished his or her investigation and calculations, you may either find that the CRA agrees with your filings or, more commonly, that the auditor thinks that you either forgot to include amounts in income or should note have deducted certain expenses from income.
 When this happens, you will receive an audit proposal and, if you don’t convince the auditor that your filing is correct, a notice of reassessment with taxes and interest owing.
 Depending on the circumstances, the auditor may also assess penalties.